Tay Yong Kwang: Murder of football player Sulaiman bin Hashim

 On 31 May 2001, 17-year-old footballer Sulaiman bin Hashim, together with his two friends, were attacked by a 8-member Malay Salakau gang at South Bridge Road.
 Sulaiman was killed in the gangfight, with two fatal knife wounds out of the thirteen he suffered being the cause of his death, while his other two friends managed to flee and call the police.
 One of the gang members, 22-year-old Muhamad Hasik bin Sahar, stood trial before Tay in the High Court on 9 May 2002.

 Before the incident, Hasik was previously convicted of causing hurt with dangerous weapons, and sentenced to reformative training at the age of 16 in 1996.
-When delivering his verdict on May 2022, and having made reference to Hasik's criminal records, Tay felt that Hasik has not "learnt his lesson" even after his previous experience in court, and now that he has committed a crime of greater violence and an innocent life has been lost as a result, the then-judicial commissioner sentenced Hasik to life imprisonment and 16 strokes of the cane after pleading guilty to a reduced charge of culpable homicide not amounting to murder (or manslaughter), and backdated the sentence to the date of Hasik's arrest on June 2001.
+When delivering his verdict in May 2022, and having made reference to Hasik's criminal records, Tay felt that Hasik has not "learnt his lesson" even after his previous experience in court, and now that he has committed a crime of greater violence and an innocent life has been lost as a result, the then-judicial commissioner sentenced Hasik to life imprisonment and 16 strokes of the cane after pleading guilty to a reduced charge of culpable homicide not amounting to murder (or manslaughter), and backdated the sentence to the date of Hasik's arrest in June 2001.
 In his words, Tay reiterated in his judgement:

 Those who feel victorious in being vicious and who have no qualms about the annual celebration of one's birth culminating in the untimely death of another will have to spend all subsequent birthdays within prison walls until such time as they are eligible for parole.

 Later, in August 2002, Hasik's appeal for a lighter sentence was rejected by the Court of Appeal.